What’s another name for long-term investment?

-All these courses vary in terms of cost, included features, and length of study time, so narrowing the choices down can take some time and research.
+CFP exam prep courses vary in cost, included features, and length of study time, so narrowing the choices down can take some time and research.

-The good news is that we’ve done all the hard work for you; just keep reading to see our detailed analysis of the best CFP prep courses!
+The good news is that we’ve done all the hard work for you; just keep reading to see our detailed analysis of the best CFP prep courses offered!

 Compare The Top 5 Certified Financial Planner Exam Study Materials